PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Activities.md

     protected override ParametersBase ResolveBinding(IProcess process)
     {
-        // Get recipe from the current process to get the needed adapter number var recipe = (MyRecipe) process.Recipe;
+        // Get the recipe from the current process to get the needed adapter number var recipe = (MyRecipe) process.Recipe;

         return new MyParameters